Configuration

 # Disable caching for this run

-han hook run jutsu-biome lint --cache=false
+han hook run biome lint --cache=false

 # Run all hooks even if some fail